coyote95/projet_4_oc/README.md

 # Projet 4 OpenClassrooms: Develop a software program in Python

-Creating a chess tournament manager that allows creating a new tournament, resuming a tournament, and viewing registered players and tournaments.
+Creating a chess tournament manager with en MVC architecture that allows creating a new tournament, resuming a tournament, and viewing registered players and tournaments.

 ## Installation